NethermindEth/eigenlayer/README.md

 It will show all the keys created with this command with the public key

 ## Operator registration
+>ECDSA and BLS keys are required for operator registration.
+You may choose to either [create](#create-keys) your own set of keys using the EigenLayer CLI (recommended for first time users) or [import](#import-keys) your existing keys (recommended for advanced users who already have keys created).

-You can register your operator using the below command.
+You can register your operator using the command below.
-Operator registration requires an operator to have both ecdsa and bls keys.

 ```bash
 eigenlayer operator register operator-config.yaml